complexdatacollective/Server/README.md

 |`test`|Runs testing suite.|
 |`build-docs`|Builds HTML API docs into the docs-build directory.|
 |`electron`|Runs the current code in electron, for testing.|

+Run `npm run` for a list of all available commands.

 ## Dependencies